On the interplay between prior weight and variance of the robustification component in Robust Mixture Prior Bayesian Dynamic Borrowing approach: Methodology

+with $\Omega = \omega/(1-\omega)$ and $\tilde{\Omega} = \tilde{\omega}/(1-\tilde{\omega})$.
+It can be noticed that weights (and odds) adjust borrowing dynamically according to the data’s compatibility with prior information, namely increases when the observed response $x_c$ is compatible with the informative component of the mixture while decreases otherwise. \\

-where $\Omega = \frac{\omega}{1-\omega}$ and $\Tilde{\Omega}(\cdot) = \frac{\Tilde{\omega}(\cdot)}{1-\Tilde{\omega}(\cdot)}$ are respectively the prior and the posterior odds. \\ Note that in Equations (\ref{Weights Update}) and (\ref{Odds update}), posterior weights and posterior odds are well-defined functions of the observed mean response, conditional on the specified RMP for $\theta_c$.
+Note that in Equations (\ref{Weights Update}) and (\ref{Odds update}), posterior weights and posterior odds are well-defined functions of the observed mean response, conditional on the specified RMP for $\theta_c$.
 For simplicity, this dependence will be implicitly understood in subsequent sections and explicitly stated only when necessary.